 The leaves of the Japanese maple have a mesmerizing beauty.
-This is the reason why many people want more of them in their gardens.
+This is why many people want more of them in their gardens.

-You can propagate the Japanese Maple by cuttings, grafting, or seeds.
+QUICK ANSWER: You can propagate the Japanese Maple by cuttings, grafting, or seeds.
 The easiest way is by cuttings, but this has some disadvantages.
-A more reliable way is by grafting, but it is quite complicated.
+A more reliable way is by grafting, but it isn’t very easy.

 Cuttings

-Cut cuttings 6 to 8 inches long from the middle part of the crown.
+Cut a branch 6 to 8 inches long from the middle part of the crown.
 Cut with sharp and sterile pruning shears.

 Next, prepare plastic pots 4-5 inches wide.
 Make sure there are drainage holes in the bottom.
 The number of pots should be equal to the number of cuttings.